 and Saltire designs.
 We have taken inspiration for our designs from all over Scotland, by researching books and visiting many places including landmarks and famous Scottish sites.

 Saltire Collection: Our best-selling collection offering a variety of different jewellery.
-Below is the insert that comes with each Saltire piece of jewellery.
+Below is the insert that comes with each piece of our Saltire jewellery collection.
 The flag of St Andrew, Patron Saint of Scotland.
 St Andrew is supposed to have been crucified on two diagonal beams known as the Saltire.
 In the 8th Century (736AD) King Angus defeated the Saxons under a blue sky with the white cross of St Andrew.
-After the Battle King Angus appointed the cross of St Andrew as the badge of the Picts.
+After the battle, King Angus appointed the cross of St Andrew as the badge of the Picts.
 In Medieval times, nations used the banners of national Saints and before long the acceptance of the Saltire as the national flag of Scotland became common.
 In 1385 as the Scots prepared to invade England, an order was issued that every man should wear the Saltire before and behind.

 Our Celtic (Kilduncan) collection design is based on a 9th or 10th Century stone carving.
 Kil means church so Kilduncan would translate to Church of Duncan.
 Recent research suggests that Duncan may have been a Saint from Iona in the early 8th Century.
 The stone itself is around 1100 years old and can currently be seen at the St Andrews Museum in Fife, Scotland.
-With the inspiration from this story and stone carving itself we designed and made pendants, lapel badges, kiltpins and cufflinks.
+With the inspiration from this story and the stone carving itself, we designed and made pendants, lapel badges, kiltpins and cufflinks.

 The Thistle Collection: Again our inspiration came from the excellent story/tale of how Scotland adopted the Thistle as an emblem, read below: When the Scots and Norsemen were at war and prior to the Battle of Largs (1263AD), under the cover of darkness Norsemen managed to land unseen on the coast of Scotland.
 Removing their boots, they crept on bare feet towards the unsuspecting group of Scottish fighting men who were resting overnight in a field.
 Suddenly, a sharp cry of pain shattered the stillness: a Norse soldier had stepped on a thistle.
 Thus alerted to the surprise attack, the Scots sprang into action and drove the invaders from their shores.
 As it was decisive in terms of ending the threat of the Norsemen, from that day the Thistle has been adopted as Scotland’s national symbol.